Lutheran Community Food Ministry

 Established in 1982, the LCFM has served over two million meals with the help of volunteers from 60 Metro Atlanta churches, businesses, organizations, and schools.

 In January 1982, Redeemer was asked by St Luke Episcopal Church if we would serve as an overflow warming location for members of the homeless population who they were serving.
-Members of Redeemer were soon volunteering in Zittrouer Hall and serving pimento cheese sandwiches and coffee to our new guests.
-The Social Ministry (now called Community Engagement) recommended a one-month pilot program for 50 guests, which was approved by Congregation Council.
+Redeemer members soon volunteered in Zittrouer Hall, serving our guests pimento cheese sandwiches and coffee.
+The Social Ministry (now called Community Engagement) recommended a one-month pilot program for 50 guests, which Congregation Council approved.
 Redeemer is now over 450 months into the pilot program we call the Lutheran Community Food Ministry.

-Over our almost four decades of service, most every Lutheran church in Metro Atlanta has had some involvement with the LCFM.
+Over four decades of service, almost every Lutheran church in Metro Atlanta has been involved with the LCFM.
 Several churches have sent volunteers every month for our entire history.
 The LCFM values our relationships with our partner churches as their members make up a large segment of our monthly volunteers.

 Traditionally, the LCFM focused on providing a hot lunch each weekday to our unsheltered neighbors in need.
 In the last several years, we have expanded our ministry to include a “Market Day” with donated groceries from the Midtown Atlanta Whole Foods for our senior neighbors next door at Lutheran Towers.
 During the COVID-19 crisis, we have begun delivering 50 meals per day to Lutheran Towers.
 Additionally, the LCFM provides donated groceries to the Students’ Temporary Assistance and Resources (STAR) Services at Georgia Tech.